Gaetz/vulkan-training/02.ModernEngine/a.Intro.md

-# Introduction to modern rendering with Vulkan
+# Lesson 1 : Introduction to modern rendering with Vulkan

 The goal of this course is to study modern rendering techniques, that involve both graphics and engine code.
 As a base, it uses a existing engine, called raptor engine.
 You will go from there and add features in the engine, learning more each step of the lesson.

+## Project

+You will find the starter engine in the 02b.ModernEngine_Starter folder.

 ## Analysis of the starter engine